onierstrasz/FAQ/ffmpegFAQ.md

 ## Q How should I prepare a video to watch on the LG TV?

-Use mpeg4 video and mpeg3 audio
+Use mpeg4 (or mkv?) video and mpeg3 audio

 ```
   CRF=20